wazuh/wazuh-documentation/source/user-manual/registering/agent-enrollment.rst

 ----------------

 Using variables allows us to fully automate the agent registration and configuration.
 To successfully start the agent and register it, it’s necessary to define at least the variable ``WAZUH_MANAGER``.
-In the next example, we show how an Ubuntu Wazuh agent can be configured, registered, and started with three simple steps:
+In the next example, we show how an Ubuntu Wazuh agent can be configured, registered, and started with some simple steps:

-#.
 Deploy the Wazuh agent:

 .. code-block:: console

       # apt-get install wazuh-agent

-#.
 Edit ossec.conf with the manager IP and, optional, any desired enrollment configuration:

 .. code-block:: xml